rsellers001/kaimsys/OPENAI_ASSISTANT_SETUP.md

    - Created `assistantService.js` - A service module that handles interactions with the OpenAI Assistant API
    - Updated `server.js` - Modified to use the Assistant API instead of the Chat Completions API
    - Added conversation threading support to maintain context across chat sessions
+   - Removed the requirement for specifying primary and secondary standards

 2. **Client-side Changes**:
    - Updated `compliance-assistant.html` - Modified to call the server API and handle Assistant responses
    - Added thread ID tracking to maintain conversation context
+   - Removed the standard selection UI - users can now directly ask about any compliance standard

 ## Configuration Steps